Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 Step 4: Exploratory analysis (Enumeration)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Exploratory analysis is suggested to enumerate the design space to check if the problem is identifiable, i.e., ensure that D-, E-optimality metrics is not an infinite small number near zero, and Modified E-optimality is not a big number.
+Exploratory analysis is suggested to enumerate the design space to check if the problem is identifiable, i.e., ensure that D-, E-optimality metrics are not small numbers near zero, and Modified E-optimality is not a big number.

 Pyomo.DOE accomplishes the exploratory analysis with the ``run_grid_search`` function.
-It allows to define any number of design decisions.
+It allows users to define any number of design decisions.
 Heatmaps can be drawn by two design variables, fixing other design variables.
 1D curve can be drawn by one design variable, fixing all other variables.
 The function ``run_grid_search`` enumerates over the design space, each MBDoE problem accomplished by ``compute_FIM`` method.
 Therefore, ``run_grid_search`` supports only two modes: ``sequential_finite`` and ``direct_kaug``.

 .. doctest::

     >>> # === Specify inputs===
     >>> design_ranges = [[1,2,3,4,5], [300,400,500,600,700]] # [CA0 [M], T [K]]
     >>> dv_apply_name = ['CA0','T']